 What are Psychotic experiences?

-Alice struggles with her anxiety, on some days when her anxiety is intense, she also has psychotic experiences.
-She has a holiday booked for next week reports of bad weather in other parts of the country has intensified her anxiety.
-Use the slider to see how psychotic experiences may arise from intensifying anxiety and in relation to day to day occurrences and concerns.
-These psychotic experiences may include unusual thoughts, suspiciousness, visions and voices (transient murmurs/disturbances).
-These three scenarios give insight into Alice’s thoughts and feeling before the holiday, preparing for the holiday and on holiday.
+Setting the scene: Alice struggles with her anxiety, on some days when her anxiety is intense, she also has psychotic experiences.
+She has a holiday booked for next week.
+Reports of bad weather in other parts of the country has intensified her anxiety.
+It is important to note, that her specific holiday destination remains unaffected.

 It is important to note people have a diversity of experiences and respond to things differently.
 This is a curated example informed by people with lived experience to help readers gain an understanding of psychotic experiences.
 However, this is just a snapshot at a point in time and experiences are individual.